 You deserve to feel confident in yourself, to be comfortable around food and to live joyfully.
 We’d love to help you take a step forward toward a more confident, nourishing and joyful life.

 To get started, schedule a no-fee 15 minute phone consultation.

 Eating Disorders often start with a desire to lose weight in an effort to improve body image and self-confidence.
 They can also arise from traumatic events that lead to coping with difficult feelings through food restriction or emotional eating.
-When disordered eating patterns emerge they are confusing and upsetting.
-It is difficult to tell others about what is happening for many reasons.
+When disordered eating patterns emerge, they are confusing and upsetting.
+It is difficult to tell others about what is happening for many reasons, especially because you yourself might not understand why you are having these problems.
 Since it is hard to understand why the eating disorder cycle never gets any better despite our best efforts, we assume that others will not understand either.
 Keeping it a secret might feel safer than talking about it with a trusted friend, family member or doctor.
 Sometimes talking about it does not help because people are dismissive or offer unhelpful advice.
 However, dealing with an eating disorder alone can be painful and even dangerous.